sriramss/docs-csm/305-SWITCH-METADATA.md

 - The SHCD for your system

-It is worthwhile to have the [HSS Naming Convention](https://connect.us.cray.com/confluence/display/HSOS/Shasta+HSS+Component+Naming+Convention)) guide handy while mapping names between the SHCD and your `switch_metadata.csv` file.
+It is worthwhile to have the [HSS Naming Convention](https://connect.us.cray.com/confluence/display/HSOS/Shasta+HSS+Component+Naming+Convention) guide handy, or bookmarked for later, while mapping names between the SHCD and your `switch_metadata.csv` file.

 #### Format